jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 175 Chief executive may publish guidance information
-(1) The chief executive may publish information for the guidance of— (a) any of the following persons to assist them in complying with this Act:
+(1) The chief executive may publish information for the guidance of— (aaa) each person living or incorporated in New Zealand who—
+    (i) is the manufacturer or importer of a building product; or (ii) sells a building product by wholesale or otherwise distributes the building product by wholesale; and (a) any of the following persons to assist them in complying with this Act:
     (i) territorial authorities:
     (ii) disciplinable entities (as defined in section 200):